kevin-montrose/Jil/README.md

   - IList&lt;T&gt; implementations
   - IDictionary&lt;TKey, TValue&gt; implementations where TKey is a string or enumeration

-Jil serializes all public fields and properties declared by the type being serialized (inherited members are ignored); the order in which they are serialized is not defined (it is unlikely to be in declaration order).
+Jil serializes public fields and properties; the order in which they are serialized is not defined (it is unlikely to be in declaration order).

 ## Configuration